pypa/distlib/docs/internals.rst

 If an unrecognised name is passed in, a ``ValueError`` is raised.

-The reimplemented ``distlib.version`` module is shorter than the corresponding module in ``distutils2``, but the entire test suite passes, and there is support for working with three versioning schemes as opposed to just one.
+The reimplemented ``distlib.version`` module is shorter than the corresponding module in ``distutils2``, but the entire test suite passes and there is support for working with three versioning schemes as opposed to just one.
 However, the concept of "final" versions, which is not in the PEP but which was in the ``distutils2`` implementation, has been removed because it appears of little value (there's no way to determine the "final" status of versions for many of the project releases registered on PyPI).

 Next steps
 ----------